PostgresApp/PostgresApp/README.md

     sudo port install docbook-dsssl docbook-sgml-4.2 docbook-xml-4.2 docbook-xsl libxslt openjade opensp

+For testing, you'll also need the perl package IPC/Run:

+	sudo port install p5-ipc-run

 Then make sure you remove other versions of `Postgres.app` from your Applications folder.

 Open the `src` directory and type `make`.